Fauna of Finland: Cetaceans

 This order includes all the whales, toothed whales, and dolphins of the different waters.
 Finland does not have any large Cetacean species within its territories.
 Finland's only coast is on the baltic sea which is home to the harbour porpoise (Phocoena phocoena) which is the smallest of the dolphin species in the world's oceans.
-However, the Baltic Sea the population of harbour porpoise has dropped dramatically since the mid-1950s and is now at under 500.
+However, the population of harbour porpoise in the Baltic Sea has dropped dramatically since the mid-1950s and is now at under 500.
 The top current threats for Baltic harbour porpoise are bycatch in fisheries, environmental toxins mostly from the Swedish paper industry and anthropogenic noise.

 Birds

 There are around 340 different kinds of birds all over Finland, from the cold north, to the temperate south.
 Most are native all year, but some species migrate to warmer areas during the winter.
 Like mammals, some of Finlands birds have been introduced.

 Grebes and loons

 Grebes and loons are two separate orders of birds.
 They are both semi-aquatic and appear similar to ducks.